 What are GRI Standards?

-- economic performance
+- economic performance and value chain impacts

 - customer privacy frameworks

-- anti-corruption efforts,
+- anti-corruption efforts

 - work to improve occupational health and safety